carloasido/datacamp-projects/README.md

 * [Introduction to DataCamp Projects](https://www.datacamp.com/projects/33)

-`An introduction to DataCamp's project interface and working with jupyter notebooks using a  general-purpose programming language, Python.`
+`An introduction to DataCamp's project interface and working with jupyter notebooks using Python.`

 * [Exploring 67 years of LEGO](https://www.datacamp.com/projects/10)